'Every euro invested in nuclear power makes the climate crisis worse' | DW | 11.03.2021

 The co-financing of the Hinkley Point C nuclear power plant in Great Britain, for example, puts this into context.
 In this case, the fact that it is an inefficient project is irrelevant.
 The scale of Chinese infrastructure investments is huge.
 There's talk of $1,000 billion (€821 billion).
 That means: You have to look at each country, because each country has their own self-interests.

-The Bugey nuclear power plant in Saint-Vulbas, France.
-France has shown interest in maintaining its nuclear industry for economic reasons
+France has shown interest in keeping its nuclear industry for economic reasons, including this power plant in Saint-Vulbas

-China is still investing in nuclear power plants which use new kinds of technology, such as the Fujian Fuqing Nuclear Power Co. plant in the southeast Fujian Province
+China is still investing in nuclear plants which use new kinds of technology, such as this plant in southeast Fujian province

 What other interests do energy companies have in continuing to operate unprofitable reactors?